 Step 3: Ask for the photo so you can upload it more easily to Instagram

 There are plenty of apps you can use the regram a photo.
-However, the best way to regram a photo is by asking the original one from the creator.
-Ask them to email it to you, so you can upload it in the quality it deserves.
+However, the best way to regram a photo is by asking for the original one from the creator.
+Then, ask them to email it to you to upload it in the quality it deserves.

 Step 4: Don’t edit the photo!

 This is probably the easiest step of the process, as you actually don’t have to do anything.
-If it’s a professionally crafted photo, there is nothing more painful to the photographer to see a filter applied to it.
+If it’s a professionally crafted photo, there is nothing more painful to the photographer to see a filter applied.
 Or a weird crop.